jcrrilloo/100DaysOfCode-JC/r1-log.md

   3. how to initialize buttons using the '.onclick() method and assigning it's value to your functions and buttons.
   4. also learned how to style our game using simple css
   ### Thoughts:
-  * liking how we are finally working a bit more on javascrip and the console.
+  * liking how we are finally working a bit more on javascript and the console.
 Outside of free code camps environment, MDN has been a good resource to learn and try different javascript programs.
 Another progression has been the free code camps javascript tutorial which is a 20hr long tutorial for full stack.

   ### Time spent working
   * 2hrs